-- 6.162.
-Blakeney's proximity to internationally designated wildlife habitats and Areas of Outstanding Natural Beauty adds further concern to the disposal of wastewater and sewerage and may have the potential to constrain further growth in Blakeney. - 6.163.
-The intention of the Blakeney Neighbourhood Plan is to contribute towards efforts to reduce the risk of sewerage and surface water flooding in Blakeney.
-It seeks to promote a range of assessment and mitigation measures that will ensure any future development or redevelopment will not have a detrimental impact on flood risk in the village.
+- 6.198.
+The intention of the Blakeney Neighbourhood Plan is to contribute towards efforts to reduce the risk of sewerage, surface water and tidal flooding in Blakeney.
+It seeks to promote a range of assessment and mitigation measures that will ensure any future development or redevelopment will not have a detrimental impact on flood risk in the village. - 6.199.

-- 6.164.
 Norfolk County Council, as the Lead Local Flood Authority (LLFA), works closely with the relevant agencies, such as Anglian Water.
-One of their recommendations is to include policies within spatial planning documents such as Neighbourhood Plans, which reflect findings of the Surface Water Management Plan and to contribute towards strategic multi-agency efforts.
-Policy 10 has been further developed to incorporate their suggested wording and requirements. - 6.165.
-Anglian Water has a pre-planning service, which includes a capacity check to determine the impact of sewerage from a proposed development.
-To ensure wastewater is managed appropriately throughout Blakeney it is expected that new homes be connected to the sewerage system prior to being occupied.
+One of their recommendations is to include policies within spatial planning documents such as Neighbourhood Plans, which reflect findings of Surface the Water Management Plan and to contribute towards strategic multi-agency efforts.
+Policy 10 has been further developed to incorporate their suggested wording and requirements.

-6.166.
+- 6.200.
 Tidal surges have the potential to cause extensive infrastructure damage and disruption in the coastal parishes of North Norfolk.
-The tidal surge of 5th December 2013 caused serious flooding, damage and destruction to properties, businesses and amenities along the Blakeney Quay and Westgate Street.
-6.167.
-Significant surges have been described as a 'one in 25 year events' - the

-- sight of destroyed carpets and cookers outside flooded premises was a frightening reminder of the power of the sea and loss of life during the 1953 floods.
-With global warming and climate change the frequency of tidal surges may increase. - 6.168.
+The tidal surge of 5th December 2013 caused serious flooding, damage and destruction to properties, businesses and amenities along the Blakeney Quay and Westgate Street. - 6.201.
+Significant surges have been described as a 'one in 25 year events' the sight of destroyed carpets and cookers outside flooded premises was a frightening reminder of the power of the sea and loss of life during the 1953 floods.
+With global warming and climate change the frequency of tidal surges may increase. - 6.202.
 Apart from the protection of property, many local livelihoods depend on the income from tourists and the leisure activities linked to our renowned but fragile natural coastal environment.
 There is uncertainty for the security of both homes and business premises.